Relieve Your Asthma During Weather Changes

 When the temperatures drop in fall and winter, it can cause your lungs to tighten if you suffer from asthma.
 While there’s no concrete evidence showing that cold air can make your asthma worse, there have been some studies showing it does make symptoms more intense.

 In 2001, a Canadian study found that more than twice the number of asthma patients were hospitalized in October than they were in July and August.
-This study was conducted over a 12 year period and garnered similar results each year.
+This study was conducted over a 12-year period and garnered similar results each year.

 Cold, dry air can certainly put a strain on the lungs, but that’s not the only reason that these seasons can cause problems.
-It’s also the time of year when cold and flu is at its peak, which can also make asthma symptoms worse.
+It’s also the time of year when cold and flu is at their peak, which can also make asthma symptoms worse.

 Those suffering from asthma will experience more intense symptoms if they get a cold on top of it.
 If you get the flu, you’re much more prone to dealing with pneumonia if you have asthma, too.